gregl83/parlog/README.md

 ## Examples

-A few examples of running log-parser.
+A few examples of running parlog.

 ### Default

 This will parse all log files in the default directory `./log`.

 ```
-$ ./bin/log-parser
+$ ./bin/parlog
 ```

 ### Start Date